Learn About Medicaid Costs and Coverage in Texas

 Elective cosmetic surgery (with a few exceptions): In general, Texas Medicaid coverage will not extend to cover cosmetic procedures.
 Medicaid will only cover elective cosmetic surgery if the procedure repairs or restores the function of the patient’s malformed body part, repairs damage due to an accidental injury or reconstructs a breast removed due to breast cancer.

-To learn about other services that Medicaid does not cover, download our comprehensive Medicaid guide today.
+To learn about other services that Medicaid does not cover, download our free guide today.

 How much does Medicaid cost in Texas?